Appearances and autographed books

 2010: 2010 is a big year for Michael.
 In February his newest picture book Off Like The Wind!: The First Ride Of The Pony Express was published to universally outstanding reviews.
 In March came Baseball From A to Z: A Baseball Alphabet another stunningly illustrated picture book.
 In the fall Michael released The Youngest Templar: Orphan of Destiny, the third volume of The Youngest Templar trilogy.
 Two more humor books (remember these are rated PG-13) reached shelves: Every Zombie Eats Somebody Sometime: A Book of Zombie Love Songs and Pirate Haiku.
 Arrgh!

-2009: In June, the second novel in the Spy Goddess Manga series, Spy Goddess: The Quest for the Lance, reaches bookstore shelves.
-In October, the second book in The Youngest Templar Trilogy, The Youngest Templar: Trail of Fate was published and the trilogy is now available in twelve countries world wide.
+2009: In October, the second book in The Youngest Templar Trilogy, The Youngest Templar: Trail of Fate was published and the trilogy is now available in twelve countries world wide.
 Daniel Boone's Great Escape was a finalist for the Spur Award by the Western Writers of America and chosen by Bank Street College of Education as one of the 100 Best Children's Books of 2008.
 2009 also saw the release of the second book in The Youngest Templar trilogy, The Youngest Templar: Trail of Fate was released in October.
 His first adult humor book It's Beginning To Look A Lot Like Zombies: A Book of Zombie Christmas Carols, was also released in October and spent five weeks on The New York Times Bestseller List.

 2008: Michael's new Middle Grade novel The Youngest Templar: Keeper of the Grail is published to internatonial acclaim.